 Drug and alcohol treatment incorporates many different factors.
 These factors are often studied and tested, then implemented to ensure the optimum potential for an individual to recover from substance abuse addiction.
-Some factors utilized include available resources, social supports, finances, and health care records.
+Some factors utilized include available resources, social support, finances, and health care records.
 Gender, race, and sexual orientation are also important aspects to consider when seeking alcohol and drug rehabilitation.
-Different demographics have different concerns that may impact the outcome of treatment and are critical to assessment for treatment options.
+Different demographics have different concerns that may impact the outcome of treatment and are critical to the assessment of treatment options.

 Importance of Women’s Drug and Alcohol Treatment

 Gender is often considered to be one of the most important factors in treatment.
 A clinician will consider gender differences when creating a treatment plan.
 Understanding gender can help the client and the clinician have knowledge into gender-specific problems that may exacerbate substance use disorders or that may aid in the process of recovery.
 The topic of gender differences has been a growing factor in the field of counseling and rehabilitation.
 Sex and gender are significant factors to personal identity and it is important to know the terminology to better understand the impact they may have on the recovery process.

 According to RecoveryAnswers.org, in the United States, 5.7% of women suffer from a substance use disorder.
 From 2010 to 2015, over 50,000 women died from a drug overdose, excluding alcohol-related deaths.
 Overdose deaths among women continue to increase year over year.
 Additionally, the patterns of drug prevalence associated with suicide are stronger among females.
 In a separate study conducted by the Bureau of Justice Statistics, about 29% of female state prisoners in Colorado were sentenced on a drug offense.